artpat96/Football-Analysis/README.md

 - creation of various forms of charts using Matplotlib and Seaborn libraries
 - customization of these charts for analysis purposes
 - creating functions to simplify the creation of multiple charts
-- drawing conclusions from the created analysis (description in Jupyter Notebook)
+- drawing conclusions from the created analysis (description below)

 # Analiza zawodników